 Cons of Circle

-Bottom line: Circle is a solid option for a creator who is entrenched in an existing platform already and can’t move away from it.
+Bottom line: Circle is an ok option for a creator who is entrenched Teachable and can’t move away from it -- that's waht it was designed for.
 You’ll be able to integrate easily, but ultimately the platform has minimal monetization options, is only available on iOS for mobile, and lacks a robust array of native features.
 These are all major roadblocks you’ll have to overcome.

 At Mighty Networks, we’ve built the best online community experience out there because we’ve believed in the power of online community building since day one.
 Our platform is designed to take away the hassle of managing multiple integrations to stitch together the experience you want to offer your community members.